dashohoxha/killercoda-scenarios/linux-cli/part2/step6.md

 # Command history

-The history of the typed commands is kept on `.bash_history`
+The history of the typed commands is kept on `.bash_history`.